zenpi-me/blog/content/blog/new-blog/index.md

 and

 > It is so much easier to help someone else, than to help yourself.
 But in the end: "Sometimes the best way to solve your own problems, is to help someone else" ~ Uncle Iroh
+>
-> I was helping others, by creating a Wordpress Website: [OASA](https://oasa.berlin/ 'Click me, this is a link.')
+> I was helping others, by creating a WordPress Website: [OASA](https://oasa.berlin/ 'Click me, this is a link.')

 I am looking forward to share my thoughts!